 Pillar II includes the Own Risk and Solvency Assessment (hereinafter ORSA), which is a key element of Solvency II.
-The ORSA process is integrated and is part of the Risk Management System, and it has mechanisms to identify, measure, monitor, manage and report the risks in the short and long term of the controlling Company, during the period envisaged in the strategic plan, as well as the sufficiency of capital resources according with the understanding of their real solvency needs.
-To this end, it will contemplate all the significant risks or potential sources of risk to which the entity is exposed, and facilitates undertaking initiatives aimed at its management and mitigation.
-This requirement should define how companies can create value for different stakeholders, in order to integrate its business risk management framework in its process of governance decision/making, and to show that this framework is also appropriate for the nature, scale and complexity of the risks in their business.
+The ORSA process is integrated and is part of the Risk Management System, and it has mechanisms to identify, measure, monitor, manage and report the risks in the short and long term of the controlling Company and the Group, during the period envisaged in the strategic plan, as well as the sufficiency of capital resources according with the understanding of their real solvency needs.

+To this end, it will contemplate all the significant risks or potential sources of risk to which the Company is exposed, and facilitates undertaking initiatives aimed at its management and mitigation.
+This requirement should define how companies can create value for different stakeholders, in order to integrate its Business Risk Management Framework in its process of governance decision/making, and to show that this Framework is also appropriate for the nature, scale and complexity of the risks in their business.